mk270/whitakers-words/operational.md

 </TT></PRE>

-<P>Beyond simple dictionary entry words, the program
-can construct additional words with prefixes, suffixes and other ADDONS.
+Beyond simple dictionary entry words, the program can construct additional words with prefixes, suffixes and other ADDONS.

 <PRE><TT>=>populusque